The-Assembly/Rider_app/README.md

 react-native link react-native-maps
 ```

-STEP 2: Create a Google project, get an API key from the [https://console.cloud.google.com/]Google developer console , and enable the Google Maps Android API,  Google Maps Geocoding API, Google Places for Android API.
+STEP 2: Create a Google project, get an API key from the [ a Google developer console](https://console.cloud.google.com/), and enable the Google Maps Android API,  Google Maps Geocoding API, Google Places for Android API.

 STEP 3: